Biden signs cybersecurity executive order after Colonial Pipeline attack

-(Reuters) - U.S. President Joe Biden signed an executive order on Wednesday that advances federal cybersecurity capabilities and encourages improvements in digital security standards across the private sector which has been hit by a spate of high-profile cyber attacks.
+U.S. President Joe Biden signed an executive order on Wednesday that advances federal cybersecurity capabilities and encourages improvements in digital security standards across the private sector which has been hit by a spate of cyber attacks.

+The executive order establishes a series of initiatives designed to better equip federal agencies with cybersecurity tools.

 On Wednesday, Atlanta-based Colonial said it "initiated the restart of pipeline operations at 5 p.m.
 ET."